jdnorthrup/ripplezone19/README.md

-x need to have the graphs remembered in the parent patch somehow? x - rotating bank of fx x - clearing buffers
-- definitely do the carriers in ram
-- why is ripples sketch so much louder than the others for mic input?
-- set the light of the current sketch on startup
-- trim more samples, don't have fades in audio
-- recorders have some better persistence
+x need to have the graphs remembered in the parent patch somehow? x - rotating bank of fx x - clearing buffers x - definitely do the carriers in ram x - why is ripples sketch so much louder than the others for mic input? x - set the light of the current sketch on startup x - trim more samples, don't have fades in audio x - recorders have some better persistence
 - more banks?
-- clear out buffers when switching back?
-- mystery of the recorder_jdn buffers clearing, is it right?
+- clear out buffers when switching back? x - mystery of the recorder_jdn buffers clearing, is it right?

 CBB:
 - add else/autofade for loops ?